 The program is situated in the region of the San Jacinto and Santa Rosa Mountains, part of the Peninsular Range in Southern California.
-The program combines three weeks of remote instruction with a two-week onsite experiential component that enriches the academic experience through intercultural and environmental engagement.
-This Summer program includes two courses: MMW14 (or 122 for transfer students) and ENVR150 Environmental Justice, which fulfills UCSD’s DEI requirement.

 This region contains two CA State Parks (Anza Borrego Desert SP and Mt.
 San Jacinto SP), with other land managed by the State Park Service.
 There are vast areas of federal land, including the San Bernardino National Forest, managed by the US Dept. of Agriculture, and other areas under the Dept. of Interior’s Bureau of Land Management.
 Nearby is Joshua Tree National Park, managed by the National Park Service.